flygerian/agent-assignment-experiment/README.md

 # Fun experiment

 Hey!
-So I was thinking through the problem set again and I'm not sure I did what `would you do next` question justice.
-So I decided to have a bit of fun and flesh out the code with 2 things in mind.
+So I was thinking through the problem set again and I'm not sure I did the what `would you do next` question justice.
+So I decided to have a bit of fun and flesh out the code with a few things in mind.

 1. Make it as multi-tenant setup with reasonable load (1m agents online across multiple accounts, so large some small)
 2. Simulate load (100 new conversations / second - 8.64m conversations / day)